jinjiaKarl/CS-E4160/dns/README.md

 5.1 Create a subdomain .not.insec, use ns2 as a master and ns3 as a slave.

+Similar to above, create a subdomain .not.insec, use ns2 as a master and ns3 as a slave.
+Remember to add an entry for subdomain NS in the .not.insec zone files.

+N.B You are creating a subdomain of .insec, so a simple copy paste of 4 won't work .
+Check out bind9 delegation.

+Reload configuration files in all three servers (watch the logs) and verify that the zone files get transferred to both slave servers.
+Try to resolve machines in .not.insec -domain from all three servers.

 Explain the changes you made.